yelbachir/multgam_pkg/README.md

 - subject: multgam: bugs,
 - content: a reproducible example and a simple description of the problem.

-Further details on how to use the package or suggestions for additional extensions can be requested to the maintainer.
+Further details on the usage of the package or suggestions for additional extensions can be requested to the author.

 <a name="citation"/></a>
 ## 5. Citation